 Hepatitis B Information for Ob-gyns

 The hepatitis B vaccine is recommended for all individuals through 18 years of age and all adults who want the vaccine or who are at risk for hepatitis B virus (HBV); the vaccine can be given to pregnant or nursing women.
+In 2009, 3,374 cases of acute Hepatitis B in the United States were reported to CDC.
+Because many Hepatitis B viruses are underreported, the estimated approximate rate of infection was 38,000 in the United States in 2009.
+This represents a significant decline, as new infections have declined by approximately 82% since 1991.
 It is important to test the hepatitis B status of pregnant women, as mother-baby transmission can be prevented if the mother’s HBV status is known at the time of delivery.

 For more information, visit the CDC's section, Hepatitis B for the health professional.